Duawieh/theme_DuaCatPalette/README.md

 }
 ```

-If the json file you edited has worked, it will be performed below the homepage。
+If the json file you edited has worked, it will be performed below the homepage.

 I have prepared eight common icons for you in `config/Link_Icon`，you can also make more images if necessary.

+**It must be noticed that the JSON files should not include comment!!**